Clastify logo

 Atomic radius

 Atomic radius is a measure of the size of an atom, usually taken as half the distance between the nuclei of two bonded atoms of the same element.
 Across a period, atomic radius decreases.
-Nuclear charge increases because each successive atom has one more proton, but the added electrons enter the same main energy level, so shielding by inner shells changes very little.
+Each successive atom has one more proton, so the nuclear charge increases.
+Electrons, however, are added to the same main energy level, so shielding by inner shells changes very little.
 The nucleus pulls the outer electrons closer.

 Ionic radius